Cinema of the United States: Rise of the modern blockbuster and independent films

 In the US, the PG-13 rating was introduced in 1984 to accommodate films that straddled the line between PG and R, which was mainly due to the controversies surrounding the violent content of the PG films Indiana Jones and the Temple of Doom and Gremlins (both 1984).

 Film makers in the 1990s had access to technological, political and economic innovations that had not been available in previous decades.
+Critic Matt Zoller Seitz argued that filmmaker Robert Zemeckis, moreso than George Lucas in the 1970s, pushed Hollywood out of its analog phase into the digital era, with his 1989 film Back to the Future Part II being an "almost purely formal exercise" that incorporated several innovations such as ILM's VistaGlide camera system to allow for camera movements in shots where multiple characters played by the same actor are needed on screen.
 Dick Tracy (1990) became the first 35 mm feature film with a digital soundtrack.
 Batman Returns (1992) was the first film to make use of the Dolby Digital six-channel stereo sound that has since become the industry standard.
 Computer-generated imagery was greatly facilitated when it became possible to transfer film images into a computer and manipulate them digitally.
 The possibilities became apparent in director James Cameron's Terminator 2: Judgment Day (1991), in images of the shape-changing character T-1000.
 Computer graphics or CG advanced to a point where Jurassic Park (1993) was able to use the techniques to create realistic-looking animals.
 Jackpot (2001) became the first film that was shot entirely in digital.
 In the film Titanic, Cameron wanted to push the boundary of special effects with his film, and enlisted Digital Domain and Pacific Data Images to continue the developments in digital technology which the director pioneered while working on The Abyss and Terminator 2: Judgment Day.
 Many previous films about the RMS Titanic shot water in slow motion, which did not look wholly convincing.
 Cameron encouraged his crew to shoot their 45 ft miniature of the ship as if "we're making a commercial for the White Star Line".